-Mayfield Preschool Cubs are Connected, Understanding, Brave and Sensitive.
+Mayfield Preschool Cubs are Cooperative, Understanding, able to Be Response and Safe.

 SHARING INFORMATION

 Young children are often affected by events and changes in their environment.
 In order to help your child deal with changes, please keep us informed of any events such as: